BroadbandForum/cwmp-xml-tools/Report_Tool/README.txt

         minEntries=0 and maxEntries=1

     --sortobjects
-        reports objects (and profiles) in alphabetical order rather than in the order that they are defined in the XML
+        currently affects only the html report; reports objects (and profiles) in alphabetical order rather than in the order that they are defined in the XML

     --special=deprecated|imports|key|nonascii|normative|notify|obsoleted|pat
     href|profile|ref|rfc